danielwillgeorge/bw_email_server/README.md

 likely to be for practice, I decided that this would be a safe choice.
 However, it is very important to note that if this were the real thing, we would need to use Amazon's Key Management Store (KMS), Gitlab/Github's secure environment variables support, or another such solution.
-I chose to use argument parsing on the command line as much as possible, to keep API Keys out of the code base, although I was blocked when trying to write unit tests in this way.
+I chose to use argument parsing on the command line as much as possible, to keep API Keys out of the code base, although I was blocked when trying to write unit and integration tests in this way.
 In hindsight, I could have included these keys as environment variables, which would probably have been more elegant.
 4. I could have organized the code a little bit better.
 In a real production app, we would have directories for "tests", "configurations" and the like.
 It turned out that Python's imports seem to have changed with the latest